github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry.md

 ### Troubleshooting

-The NuGet packages *must* have their `RepositoryUrl` set to the current repository.
-The package feed will refuse the package if it is incorrect.
+Your NuGet package may fail to push if the `RepositoryUrl` in *.csproj* is not set to the expected repository .

 ### Further reading